ChengyuanPang/Remote-energy-sources/README.md

 # Remote-energy-sources-for-mixing-in-the-Indonesian-Seas
 This project provides the data source of a nature communications paper.
-The paper is about the romote energy source for mixing in the indonesian Seas.
+The paper is about the remote energy source for mixing in the Indonesian Seas.
 T_and_V.mat is the data of a snapshot of the sea surface temperature in the Indonesain Seas. advective_flux.mat, radiative_flux.mat, and divergence.mat provide the data used for plotting the advective flux, radiative flux and energy divergence within the Indonesian Seas. depth.mat provides the data for energy flux vertical profiles in each Indonesian Straits.